What's in a Virchew Bowl? Hemp!

-The blog is a continuation of our series "What's in a Virchew Bowl?"
-In this blog, I am going to serve up some valuable information on the benefits of including hemp in your dog's diet, especially with regards to 'healthy fats.'
+This blog is a continuation of our series "What's in a Virchew Bowl?"
+This time, I'm going to serve up some valuable information on the benefits of including hemp in your dog's diet, especially with regards to 'healthy fats'.

 So, what's up with hemp and dogs?